Parvez74181/blog-website-using-flask/README.md

 3. Create the database:
    - python
-   - from app import db
+   - from main import db
    - db.create_all()
    - exit()